noraworld/pokedex/README.md

 ## Usage
 Pokedex supports both CLI and Ruby interface.
 You can choose whichever you want.

-In Ruby, you should add `require 'pokedex'`.
+In Ruby, you should add this line.

 ```ruby
 require 'pokedex'